Sakura Gakuin: 2010–2011: Beginnings and Message

-Sakura Gakuin was created around April 2010 by the talent agency Amuse.
-Members of the group often blog in a class journal by posting notes handwritten on loose leaf paper.
+Sakura Gakuin was created around April 2010 by the talent agency Amuse Inc. Members of the group often blogged in a class journal by posting notes handwritten on loose leaf paper.
 In August, the group participated in the first Tokyo Idol Festival (TIF).
 In October, the group formed the baton-twirling sub-unit Twinklestars, with seven members; in November, the group released its first single "Dear Mr. Socrates", which was sold only at live venues.
 Sakura Gakuin held its first solo event on November 28, 2010.

 On December 8, the group released its major debut single "Yume ni Mukatte / Hello!
 Ivy".

 Sakura Gakuin's first album, Sakura Gakuin 2010 Nendo: Message, was scheduled to appear on March 23, 2011, but was postponed until April 27 due to the March 11 earthquake and tsunami.
 The same year, Hana Taguchi and Rinon Isono joined the group.
 On May 30, Twinklestars announced a new single, "Please!
 Please!
 Please!", for a July 6 release.
 In August, Sakura Gakuin performed at Tokyo Idol Festival 2011.
 On October 23, at an event held in Tokyo, the group announced that second single, "Verishuvi", would be released on December 21 through Universal Music; the song had its live debut on November 23.

 2012: Friends, formation of more sub-units, and My Generation

-Sakura Gakuin's third single, "Tabidachi no Hi ni", was released on February 15, 2012, debuting at number 6 in the Oricon Daily Singles Chart for February 14.
-Three of the members, Ayami Mutō, Ayaka Miyoshi, and Airi Matsui, graduated from Sakura Gakuin in April 2012, and three new members—Yunano, Saki and Mariri—were transferred into the group in May 2012.
+Sakura Gakuin's third single, "Tabidachi no Hi ni", was released on February 15, 2012, debuting at number 6 in the daily Oricon Singles Chart for February 14.
+Three of the members, Ayami Mutō, Ayaka Miyoshi, and Airi Matsui, graduated from Sakura Gakuin in April 2012, and three new members—Yunano Notsu, Saki Ooga and Mariri Sugimoto—were transferred into the group in May 2012.
 In August, the group performed at TIF 2012, on August 4 and 5, and revealing that a new sub-unit would perform at the Sky Stage on the 4th; the following day, it was revealed to be a tennis club consisting of four members with Nene Sugisaki as the leader.
-On September 1, the science club Kagaku Kuymei Kikoh Logica? was officially revealed as another new unit.
+On September 1, the science club Kagaku Kyumei Kikoh Logica? was officially revealed as another new unit.
 On October 1, the Logica? announced their first single, "Science Girl ▽ Silence Boy", for a November 21 release.
 On October 6, Babymetal announced their major label debut with "Ijime, Dame, Zettai" for January 9, 2013.